WagnerLisaK/kickstarter-analysis/README.md

 5. Journalism is a category to avoid, along with publishing, games, food, and photography.

-****************** Complete this section ...
-In addition to your findings, you should also include charts and graphs (visualizations) in your report.
-Visualizations help communicate the story the data is telling by making it more understandable and coherent.
-At the end of the report, add any recommendations you have for Louise based on your findings.

-For one, failed Kickstarter campaigns have much higher fundraising goals than successful Kickstarter campaigns.
-Louise is asking for more than twice the average successful Kickstarter goal, so this isn't great news for her campaign.
-In addition, the mean and median pledged amounts are much lower than the successful pledges, which indicates that failed Kickstarter campaigns are unsuccessful for reasons other than asking for too much money.
-In other words, if the failed projects were also getting a median pledge amount of around $3,000, it's possible that those that failed just asked for too high of a price.
-Since the median is much lower, there must be another factor keeping people from pledging to those unsuccessful projects.

-The mean of each distribution is around the 3rd quartile, so the data follows similar distributions in each subset.

-The standard deviations are larger than the mean, which means everything below the mean is considered "close" to the center.

-Some large values are driving all of these distributions.
-The standard deviations are all roughly twice the IQR in each distribution, except in the failed Kickstarters, where the standard deviation is closer to three times the IQR.
-There must be some failed Kickstarters with really high goals!
+From a statistical perspective,
+1. Failed Kickstarter campaigns have much higher fundraising goals than successful Kickstarter campaigns.
+You are asking for more than twice the average successful Kickstarter goal.

-From these plots, we can see that the mean campaign goal is around £4,000.
-This is outside of the range of outliers for amount pledged, so Louise should probably try to get her play produced for less than £4,000.
-Half of the campaign goals are less than £2,000, which is just over the 3rd quartile for amounts pledged.
+2. The mean campaign goal is around £4,000.
+Half of the campaign goals are less than £2,000.
+You should set a goal of less then £4,000.

-*******************************

 Foresight Campaign

 The Foresight campaign was successful.
 It reached 100% of its goal.
 The average donation was $117.88, with only 17 backers.
 The campaign wasn't active for very long, just over 3 weeks.

+Report by Lisa K Wagner - 06/23/2021